 Sandwiched between the two vibrant municipalities is Southampton – Hampshire’s commercial, education and media hub, although you will probably be more interested in the fact it offers an unrivalled shopping experience.

 If cities (or even historic market towns such as Romsey or Alton) do not grab you, there are two national parks – the heath and woodland of the New Forest and the rolling chalk hills of the South Downs.
 Then there are the hundreds of miles of coastal inlets, islands and estuaries.
+Should you be looking to embark on a hike in the South Downs you can plan your route using this helpful online resource which provides 10 top hikes along with free guides with GPS coordinates.

 One of the most popular beaches In Hampshire is Meon Shore – a lengthy stretch of shingle beach running along the Solent and a good spot for fossil hunting.
 It sits on the other side of Hill Head Harbour, behind which is Titchfield Haven Nature Reserve, an area of coastal wetland where you can catch sight of a great diversity of species.